-Ane for ane may weel compare, But twa for ane is rather sair; The play's nae equal, say I vow, Dear brother Thrummy, I'll help you.
+Ane for ane may weel compare, But twa for ane is rather sair ; The play's nae equal, say I vow, Dear brother Thrummy, I'll help you.
 Then wi' his fit he kicked the ba', Gard it play stot against the wa'; Quick then, as lightning frae the sky, The spectres with a horrid cry, A' vanished in a clap o' thun'er, While Thrummy at the same did won'er.
 The room was quiet now and dark, An' Thrummy striping in his sark; Glauming the gate back to his bed, He thinks he hears a parson tread, An' ere he gat without the door, The Ghaist again stood him before, And in his face did staring stand, Wi' a big candle in its hand.
-Quoth Thruminy, Friend, I want to know What brings you frae the shades below, I in my Maker's name command You tell your story just aff hand?
-Fat wad ye hae?---I'll do my best For you, to let you be at rest Then says the Ghaist, 'Tis thirty years, Since I've been doom'd to wander here; In all that time there has been none Behav'd sae bold as ye have done: Sae if you'll do a job for me, Disturbance mair I'll never gie.
+Quoth Thrummy, Friend, I want to know What brings you frae the shades below, I in my Maker's name command You tell your story just aff hand?
+Fat wad ye hae?---I'll do my best For you, to let you be at rest.
+Then says the Ghaist, 'Tis thirty year Since I've been doom'd to wander here; In all that time there has been none Behav'd sae bold as ye have done : Sae if you'll do a job for me, Disturbance mair I'll never gie.
 Sae on your tale, quoth Thrummy To do you justice sure will try.
-Then mark me weel, the Ghaist replied And ye shall soon be satisfied:
+Then mark me weel, the Ghaist replied, And ye shall soon be satisfied:

-Frae this aback near forty year,

-I of this place was overseer, When this Laird's father had the land, A' thing was then at my command, and all Wi' power to do as I thought fit, which issue In ilka cause I chief did sit: 17 of in and The Laird paid great respect for me, the ball But I an ill return did gie; and said The Title-Deeds of his Estate The Title-Deeds of his Estate Out of the same I did him cheat, budging A And stale them frae whare they did lie, Some days before the Laird did die.
-His son at that time was in France, and I had a chance discount I'd had a chance Gif he sud never come again, and an admids all That the Estate would be my ain. on one at But scarcely three bare weeks were past, When death did come and grip me fast, In A Sae sudden that I hadna pow'r The charter back for to restore, wild don't Soon after that hame came the heir, and ladd!

-And syne got up the reefu' rair, What sorrow was come o' the Rights?
-They sought them several days and nights But never yet hae they been seen, As I aneath a muckle stane, all was used!
-Did hide them i' this cham'er wa', will evend Weel sew'd up in a leather ba; But I was ne'er allow'd to rest Until that I the same confest; ob they to But this to do I hadna power, at account at Frae you time to this verra hour,

-That I've reveal'd it a' to you:

-And now I'll tell you what to do.
+Frae this aback near forty year.
+I of this place was overseer.
+When this Laird's father had the land, A' thing was then at my command, Wi' power to do as I thought fit, In ilka cause I chief did sit: The Laird paid great respect for me, But I an ill return did gie; The Title-Deeds of his Estate Out of the same I did him cheat, And stale them frae whare they did lie, Some days before the Laird did die.
+His son at that time was in France, And sae I thought I'd hae a chance, Gif he sud never come again, That the Estate would be my ain.
+But scarcely three bare weeks were past, When death did come and grip me fast, Sae sudden that I hadna pow'r The charter back for to restore, Soon after that hame came the heir, And syne got up the reefu' rair, What sorrow was come o' the Rights ?
+They sought them several days and nights But never yet hae they been seen, As I aneath a muckle stane, Did hide them i' this cham'er wa', Weel sew'd up in a leather ha'; But I was ne'er allow'd to rest Until that I the same confest; But this to do I hadna power, Frae yon time to this verra hour, That I've reveal'd it a' to you ; And now I'll tell you what to do.